Working Conditions in Sweden

 Per Diem, Living arrangements and Travels

 The place where you work most part of your contract is considered as the working place no matter where in Sweden your crew normally lives in.
 Therefore no per diem needs to be paid for the place where you shoot most of your film.
-Should your film be shooting in more than one town you will need to pay for the rest of the time.
-However to get per diem the working place needs to be at least 50 km from your registered home.
+Should your film be shooting in more than one town you will need to pay for the days spent shooting there.
+However to get per diem the working place needs to be at least 50 km from your original working place.

 It is custom to pay for hotel/apartment for team members and actors if they work away from home.
 Also to pay for at least one travel to and from the place of work (work start and finish), to pay for travel home 2 weekends per month is more common.